thesse1/webmethods-api-gateway-staging/README.md

 These artifacts will be stored by Azure DevOps for some time.
 They will enable auditing and bug fixing of pipeline builds.

 After importing the API Gateway assets, the configuration deployment pipelines will execute some steps for initializing the API Gateway:
-- Configuration of environment-specific loadbalancer URL
+- Configuration of environment-specific loadbalancer URLs
+- Configuration of the (external) Elasticsearch destination
-- Configuration of environment-specific proxy
+- Configuration of an environment-specific proxy server
 - Configuration of environment-specific OAuth2 and JWT configuration parameters in the local Authorization Server and JWT Provider alias
   - OAuth2 authorization code and access token expiration interval
   - JWT issuer, signing algorithm, token expiration interval, keystore alias and key alias

 Further configuration steps can be added later.

+When configuring PROD_INT or PROD_EXT on the azure_demo_01 environment set, the pipeline will finally configure a HAFT ring between PROD_INT_01 and PROD_INT_02, or between PROD_EXT_01 and PROD_EXT_02, respectively.

 All pipelines must be triggered manually by clicking on `Run pipeline`.
-No triggers are defined to start the pipelines automatically.
+It is also possible to define triggers to start the pipelines automatically for specific events, e.g., Git commit, PR, successful completion of some other Azure DevOps pipeline (even in another Azure DevOps project in the same organization).

-### configure_stages
+### `Configure API Gateway(s)`

-This pipeline will import the API Gateway configuration assets on the DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and/or PROD_EXT environment.
+This pipeline will import the API Gateway configuration assets on the DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and/or PROD_EXT stages.

+If any stage spans multiple instances, the assets will automatically be imported on each instance of the stage.

+The azure_demo_01 environment set includes seven BUILD environment instances BUILD_01, ..., BUILD_07 and it includes two PROD_INT environment instances PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environment instances PROD_EXT_01 and PROD_EXT_02.
+For every configuration of BUILD or PROD_INT or PROD_EXT, the assets will be imported on BUILD_01, ..., BUILD_07, or PROD_INT_01 and PROD_INT_02, or PROD_EXT_01 and PROD_EXT_02, respectively.

 The following parameters can/must be provided for this pipeline: